 Medicine is pattern recognition.
-Healthcare should be driven by pattern recognition.
+And pattern recognition should be driving healthcare.

 macro-eyes began by solving clinical questions, built a multidimensional model of the patient and an approach for predicting outcomes, leveraged this technology to create a product for the predictive supply chain and is increasingly focused on the foundation of care, patient scheduling.